 What's up, Y'all?

-Angie grew up riding down dirt roads and making out in pickup trucks in the small but colorful town of Starkville, Mississippi.
+Angie grew up riding down dirt roads and kissing boys in pickup trucks in the small but colorful town of Starkville, Mississippi.
 She was always a city girl at heart, so when her marriage ended in 2009 and it was time to get the hell out of town, she brought that country-fried realness with her to New York City.

-Whether a quiet acoustic jam on her ukulele or the wall of country rock sound created by Angie's full band, her powerhouse vocals and pull-no-punches lyrics cut through the bull malarkey and straight to the heart.
+Whether serving up a quiet acoustic jam on her ukulele or with the wall of country rock fire created by her full 7-piece band behind her, Angie's powerhouse vocals and pull-no-punches lyrics cut through the bull malarkey and straight to the heart.

 The Angie Atkinson Band is: